gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

    on the attacks that where publicly known in 2015.
 DTLS 1.3
    {{I-D.ietf-tls-dtls13}} only define strong algorithms without major weaknesses at the time of publication.
 Many of the TLS registries have a "Recommended" column.
-Parameters maked as "N" are NOT RECOMMENDED to support.
+Parameters not maked as "Y" are NOT RECOMMENDED to support.

    DTLS 1.3 requires rekeying before algorithm specific AEAD limits